danielpimentel00/android_game/README.md

-# Android-Game
+# Android Game

-Este repositorio corresponde a un juego de android (desarrollado en Unity) el cual consiste de una nave que se mueve de forma vertical y su objetivo es destruir objetos para obtener puntos.

-(EN)
+## Description
-This repository corresponds to an android game (developed in Unity) which consists of a ship that moves vertically and its objective is to destroy objects to obtain points.
+This is a simple Android game (developed with Unity) that consists of a ship that moves vertically and its objective is to destroy objects to obtain points.
+The game is only playable on an android phone.
+To test it, you would have to download Unity Remote on your phone and connect it with your computer.
+## Technologies used
+- Unity
+- .NET